Recreation

 Colorado Springs will always be a special place to live, work, and visit because of the amazing natural beauty that attracted the community’s founders.
 This inspiring beauty directly enhances quality of life but cannot be taken for granted.

-Colorado Springs’ quality of life will suffer if investment in parks and recreation continues to be half or less per capita than peer communities.
+Colorado Springs’ quality of life will suffer if investment in parks and recreation continues to be one-third less per capita than peer communities.
 Increasing investment will attract new residents, businesses, and tourists.
 Funding mechanisms should continue to include those directly paid by local residents as well as those paid primarily by visitors.
 Building and investing in the community’s parks and recreation is an efficient approach to improve and sustain the high quality of life in the Pikes Peak region.

 Finally, as the community builds, improves, and invests in parks, it should continue designing and improving spaces in such a way that inspires visitors to stay longer and spend more money to ensure a sustainable and healthy parks and recreation system.